-- · Asset leased by employer: rent paid by employer. - Asset owned by employer: 15% per annum on the lesser of the cost or market value of the asset on the first day of use by the employee (apportion if used only for a part of the year). - Employee is granted the sole right of use of the asset for a major portion of its useful life: cost of the asset to the employer.
+- Asset leased by employer: rent paid by employer. - Asset owned by employer: 15% per annum on the lesser of the cost or market value of the asset, at the start of the period of use (apportion if used only for a part of the year). - Employee is granted the sole right of use of the asset for a major portion of its useful life: cost of the asset to the employer.

-- · Private use that is incidental to the business use: - Provided as an amenity or for recreational purposes at the place of work, or for the use of employees in general, excluding clothing provided by the employer; - Any equipment or machine and the private use is for a short period and SARS is satisfied that the value of private use is negligible; - Telephone or computer equipment which the employee uses mainly for the purposes of the employer's business; - · Books, literature, recordings or works of art.
+- Private use that is incidental to business use: - Provided as an amenity or for recreational purposes at the workplace, or at a place of recreation for the use of employees in general, excluding clothing provided by the employer; - Any equipment or machine of the employer used by employees in general for short periods, where SARS is satisfied that the value of private use is negligible; - Telephone or computer equipment which the employee uses mainly for the purposes of the employer's business; - Books, literature, recordings or works of art.